 Making friends across Wells often starts with calm, familiar plans.
 A short catch‑up near the Market Place, a gentle walk around the Cathedral area, or a relaxed chat after a daytime wander keeps things comfortable.
 In smaller towns, meeting again is the key — it’s how connection becomes friendship.
 Start with a brief, public first meet, then suggest another easy plan if you click.
 Drinking Partners makes those first introductions straightforward.

-Making friends as an adult can feel awkward — Drinking Partners makes it easier, more relaxed, and pressure-free, without meeting in large groups or organised events.
+Making friends as an adult can feel awkward — especially when everyday routines in Wells are already set.
+Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.

-Take things at your own pace and connect in a way that feels right for you.
+Take things at your own pace and connect in a way that feels comfortable for you.

-Follow these steps to connect over shared interests, message freely and plan meet that feel comfortable.
+Follow these steps to connect over shared interests, message freely and plan meet-ups that feel comfortable, public and pressure-free.

 It only takes a few minutes to get started: